Fallout 3

 Fallout 3 is a 2008 action role-playing game developed by Bethesda Game Studios and published by Bethesda Softworks.
+The game, which was released for Microsoft Windows, PlayStation 3, and Xbox 360, is set in the Washington metropolitan area 200 years after a devastating nuclear war.
+The player controls a 19-year-old character who leaves a fallout shelter in search of their missing father.
+Fallout 3 features a freely explorable open world, and the player can engage in combat with a variety of weapons.
+The player can also initiate conversations with non-player characters, and depending on their actions, can affect how other characters perceive them.

 The third major installment in the Fallout series, it is the first game to be developed by Bethesda after acquiring the rights to the franchise from Interplay Entertainment.
-The game marks a major shift in the series by using 3D graphics and real-time combat, replacing the 2D isometric graphics and turn-based combat of previous installments.
-It was released worldwide in October 2008 for Microsoft Windows, PlayStation 3, and Xbox 360.

-The game is set within a post-apocalyptic open world environment that encompasses a scaled region consisting of the ruins of Washington, D.C., and much of the countryside to the north and west of it in Maryland and Virginia, collectively referred to as the Capital Wasteland.
-Downloadable content is set in Pennsylvania, southern Maryland, pre-War Alaska, and outer space.
-It takes place within Fallouts usual setting of a world that deviated into an alternate timeline thanks to atomic age technology, which eventually led to its devastation by a nuclear apocalypse in the year 2077 (referred to as the Great War), caused by a major international conflict between the United States and China over natural resources.
-The main story takes place in the year 2277.
-Players take control of an inhabitant of Vault 101, one of several underground shelters created before the Great War to protect around 1,000 humans from the nuclear fallout, who is forced to venture out into the Capital Wasteland to find their father after he disappears from the Vault under mysterious circumstances.
-They find themselves seeking to complete their father's work while fighting against the Enclave, the corrupt remnants of the former US government that seeks to use it for their own purposes.
+Lead designer and writer Emil Pagliarulo favored an oppressive and bleak atmosphere, and took inspiration from the dialogue in the first Fallout game.
+Executive producer Todd Howard wanted the combat to be a mix of real-time and turn-based combat, so that it would appeal to both first-person shooter fans and role-playing game fans.
+Bethesda chose the Washington metropolitan area as the setting, as the studio was based in Rockville, Maryland, a city close to Washington, D.C.

-Fallout 3 received a number of Game of the Year awards, and is considered one of the best video games ever made.
+Fallout 3 received a number of Game of the Year awards and is considered one of the best video games ever made.
 Critics praised Fallout 3s open-ended gameplay and flexible character-leveling system, and the game shipped almost five million copies in its first week.
 It received post-launch support, with Bethesda releasing five downloadable add-ons.
-The game was met with controversy upon release in Australia, for the recreational drug use and the ability to be addicted to alcohol and other drugs; in India, for cultural and religious sentiments over the mutated cattle in the game being called Brahmin, a varna (class) in Hinduism; and in Japan, where a questline involving the potential detonation of a nuclear bomb in a prominent town was heavily altered.
+The game was met with controversy in multiple countries: Australia's classification office initially refused the game over the recreational drug use and the ability to be addicted to alcohol and other drugs; players in India expressed cultural and religious sentiments over the mutated cattle in the game being called Brahmin, a varna (class) in Hinduism; and in the Japanese version, a questline involving the potential detonation of a nuclear bomb in a prominent town was heavily altered before release.
 The game was followed by a spin-off, Fallout: New Vegas, developed by Obsidian Entertainment in 2010.
 The fourth major installment in the Fallout series, Fallout 4, was released in 2015.